samliu/lifelist/README.md

 ## Unique Species List (Photographed)

-38 unique species caught and identified as of September 9, 2020.
+41 unique species caught and identified as of November 15, 2020.
 3 additional fishes caught but not identified (see "to identify" folder).
-I should be at 41 total unique fish types once those are identified.
+I should be at 44 total unique fish types once those are identified.

 * [California Halibut _(Paralichthys californicus)_](img/2016-05-01_california_halibut.jpg) - Caught in SF bay on a charter boat.
 * [Pacific Mackerel _(Scomber japonicus)_](img/2016-06-17_pacific_mackerel.jpg) - Caught at Pacifica Pier.